rl-institut/SimBA/docs/source/simba_features.rst

 | Contains station specific time series including price of electricity, grid supply, fixed loads, battery power, energy stored in battery, flex band boundaries, battery feed, charging station power use, occupied charging stations and charging stations in use as well as vehicles which are at the station.

 | **Overview on costs and vehicles (summary_vehicles_costs.csv)**
-| If colst_caluclation is activated, this file contains the cost report as described below in :ref:`cost_calculation`.
+| If cost_calculation is activated, this file contains the cost report as described below in :ref:`cost_calculation`.

 .. _cost_calculation: